6 – The Southern Charm of Riverside’s Theming

 # 6 – Sanaa (Animal Kingdom Lodge)

 The Animal Kingdom Lodge just may be our favorite resort at Disney, and one of the biggest reasons is how much we love Sanaa.
 Located in Kidani Village, this is the only restaurant at AKL that has a view looking out into the beautiful savanna and all the animals.
 The decor is fantastic, with the chairs having backs echoing tribal shields and lighting fixtures based on nests that Weaver birds would make in Africa.
-The dining room floor has beautiful representations of acacia trees while the entire room is filled with art, which is appropriate since Sanaa is the African word for artwork.
+The dining room floor has beautiful representations of acacia trees while the entire room is filled with art, which is appropriate since Sanaa is the Swahili word for artwork.
 Sanaa is hands-down one of the most gorgeous restaurants in Orlando.

 The famous Sanaa bread service while seated next to the Savanah. (photo by Brandon Glover)